arikkert/ansible-dockerhost/README.md

 * nagios: the host running nagios, defaults to nagios

 hostvars
-* containers: optional list of containers that should be running on target host
+* *containers*: optional list of containers that should be running on target host

 These vars are used in the roles